Jdure/portfolio/projects/threads.md

 ## Spotlight

+My custom e-commerce site is its seamless integration of Shopify's storefront GraphQL API on the backend with Next.js and Tailwind on the frontend.
+This integration allows for efficient and fast fetching and updating of inventory data, processing of payments, and easy customization and styling of the website's frontend.
+The result is a highly performant, accessible, and SEO-friendly e-commerce site that delivers a fast, efficient, and user-friendly experience.

 [] What is the “killer feature” of your project?
 What feature does it have that took the most work, or was the most technically impressive?
 Some possible examples:
     [] User authentication